tlambert03/PSFmodels/README.md

 ## Usage

-There are two main functions in `vectorialpsf`: `make_psf` and `make_centered_psf`.
-The main difference is that `make_psf` accepts a vector of Z positions `zvec` (relative to coverslip) at which PSF is calculated.
-As such, the point source may or may not actually be in the center of the rendered volume. `make_centered_psf`, by contrast, does _not_ accecpt `zvec`, but rather accepts `nz` (the number of z planes) and `dz` (the z step size in microns), and always generates an output volume in which the point source is positioned in the middle of the Z range, with planes equidistant from each other.
-Both functions accept an argument `zdepth`, specifying the position of the point source relative to the coverslip.
-See all keyword arguments below
+There are two main functions in `psfmodels`: `vectorial_psf` and `scalar_psf`.
+Additionally, each version has a helper function called `vectorial_psf_centered` and `scalar_psf_centered` respectively.
+The main difference is that the `_psf` functions accept a vector of Z positions `zv` (relative to coverslip) at which PSF is calculated.
+As such, the point source may or may not actually be in the center of the rendered volume.
+The `_psf_centered` variants, by contrast, do _not_ accecpt `zv`, but rather accept `nz` (the number of z planes) and `dz` (the z step size in microns), and always generates an output volume in which the point source is positioned in the middle of the Z range, with planes equidistant from each other.
+All functions accept an argument `pz`, specifying the position of the point source relative to the coverslip.
+See additional keyword arguments below

 _Note, all output dimensions (`nx` and `nz`) should be odd._